Home Employee Dismissal | Employment Law Services | Darwin Gray

 • Statutory illegality – where an employee can no longer legally be employed, for example, because they are no longer entitled to work in the UK.

-• Some other substantial reason – this is quite a wide-ranging reason and can cover scenarios where, for example, an employer is under pressure from a third party (such as a client or customer) to carry out the dismissal of an employee.
-Some other substantial reason dismissals can also happen where an employee refuses a new employment contract on reduced terms.
+• Some other substantial reason – this is quite a wide-ranging reason and can cover scenarios where, for example, an employer is under pressure from a third party (such as a client or customer) to dismiss an employee.
+SOSR dismissals can also happen where an employee refuses a new contract on reduced terms.

 Establishing the legal reason (one of the five above reasons for dismissal) is always the starting point for an employer to carry out a fair dismissal.

-Does an employer need to follow a fair procedure to dismiss an employee?
+Does an employer need to follow a fair dismissal procedure to dismiss an employee?

 Yes.
 By law, a valid reason for dismissal is not enough, because as well as needing one of the above 5 potentially fair reasons to carry out a dismissal, an employer also needs to follow a fair procedure before it can dismiss an employee for that reason.
-A failure to act fairly could potentially result in the dismissal being unfair and could lead to employees claiming unfair dismissal.
+A failure to act fairly could potentially result in the dismissal being unfair and could lead to employees claiming that their dismissal was unfair.
 Employers should have written policies setting out what dismissal procedures they will follow in the case of, for example, a misconduct or a capability dismissal.
 It’s good practice to keep these policies together in a Staff Handbook and to make that handbook accessible to employees.

-An unfair dismissal is when an employer fails to rely on one of the 5 reasons above to carry out the dismissal of an employee or doesn’t carry out that dismissal in a reasonable way, e.g. because they have failed to follow a fair procedure.
+This is when an employer fails to rely on one of the 5 reasons above to carry out a dismissal or doesn’t carry out that dismissal in a reasonable way, e.g. because they have failed to follow a fair procedure.
 Employees need to have been employed for 2 years or more by their employer before they can bring a legal claim that they’ve been unfairly dismissed (under the Employment Rights Act 1996).
 Read more here about bringing an Employment Tribunal claim, or here about defending a claim from a former employee.
-Unfair dismissal claims can entitle an employee to a compensatory award of up to a year’s salary.

 What is an automatic unfair dismissal?

-A dismissal will be an automatically unfair dismissal if it’s carried out because of certain reasons.
-By way of some examples, a dismissal will be an automatically unfair dismissal if it’s because an employee:
+A dismissal will be automatically unfair if it’s carried out because of certain reasons.
+For example, an employee:

 • Has made a flexible working request;